chaoren88/DeamNet/README.md

 ![image](readme_images/overview.png)

-We train our DeamNet with AWGN version and real-world noise version, the visual results are simply described as follows:
+We train our DeamNet for AWGN and real-world noise, and some visual results are simply shown as follows:

 ![image](readme_images/result_on_AWGN.png)